CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 As network operations become more programmatic and automated, and in combination with a robust simulation platform, CI/CD and devops style workflows are supplanting legacy workflows.
 You can test configuration changes automatically in a simulated environment to allow for more rapid and robust change management workflows.
 Cumulus production ready automation provides an example CI/CD pipeline implemented on Gitlab with the CI network testing and validation powered by {{% exlink text="Cumulus NetQ" url="https://docs.cumulusnetworks.com/cumulus-netq/" %}}.

-These golden standard demos and the underlying base reference topology are officially hosted on gitlab in the Golden Turtle folder of the Cumulus Consulting Gitlab group: https://gitlab.com/cumulus-consulting/goldenturtle.
+These golden standard demos and the underlying base reference topology are officially hosted on gitlab in the Golden Turtle folder of the {{% exlink text="Cumulus Consulting Gitlab group" url="https://gitlab.com/cumulus-consulting/goldenturtle" %}}.

-{{<notice tip>}}
+{{%notice note%}}

 The name *Golden Turtle* comes from the idea of a *golden reference* and the rocket turtle, which is the Cumulus Networks mascot.
 Golden reference + rocket turtle = Golden Turtle.

-{{</notice>}}
+{{%/notice%}}

 ## Golden Standard Demos